CMCSHE201/CheapShark_API_App/README.md

 After the application is downloaded, run the project using local machine and the appllication will open in a new window.

+Or head to https://github.com/CMCSHE201/CheapShark_API_App/releases to download the latest releases of the project.

 ## Quick start
 <img src="./images/DoTD.png">